2026 Paint Out Schedule

 Location: On the road to Haviland Lake

-Critique Location: Parking area where the road is closed
+Critique Location: Parking area on right just before where the road is closed

 Directions from Durango: North on 550.
 Haviland Lake sign on the right between mile marker 41-42.